enesyesil/yp-career-docs/docs/mentee/faq.md

 | **Strategy** | Execution | Apply for opportunities or run mock interviews |
 | **Experience** | Reflection | Work, volunteer, and track results |

-### 8. How do I know when I move to the next level?
+### 8. How do I know when I move to the next stage?
 Your caseworker will review your progress and mark when you’ve completed the checklist for your current level.
 This is usually done during a reflection meeting.

-### 9. Can I move between different roadmap fields?
+### 9. Can I move between different roadmap stages?
-Yes — YPCA encourages exploration.
+Yes, YPCA encourages exploration.
 You can switch or combine roadmaps (for example, *Data Science + Social Impact*) as long as your caseworker agrees the plan stays realistic.

 ---